aws-samples/dify-self-hosted-on-aws/README.md

    poetry run flask extract-plugins --workers=20 poetry run flask install-plugins --workers=2
    ```
-6. After the commands run successfully, set `autoMigration: false`, and deploy CDK again.
+6. After the commands run successfully, set `autoMigration: true`, and deploy CDK again.
 You should be now onboard with Dify v1.

 ## Clean up
 To avoid incurring future charges, clean up the resources you created.